-1. To be able to see the output of the counters in real time, you will need to control the counters using a button press to generate a clock.
+1. To be able to see the output of the counters in real time, you will need to a slow clock signal that is controlled by a button press.
 To do this, you will create a clock generator that generates a single clock pulse (i.e. low-high-low transition) when the button has been pressed for 1000ms (1 sec).
 If the button is continually held down, it should generate a pulse every second until the button is released.